 - Worth Reading Reviews: Reviews of current literature, book or other publication of interest to OSH professionals.
 Discuss the book within the context of personal experience.
 Interested in volunteering to review a book?
 Tell us your area of interest.

 - Reader Forum Letters: Reader commentary on stories, features and news reported in the journal.

-- News Items: These may be included in the Safety Matters section of the journal.
-Please include contact information for follow-up
+- News Items: General news stories of interest to occupational safety and health professionals.
+These may be included in the Safety Matters section of the journal.
+Please include contact information for follow-up questions.

 - Product Pulse Items: Provide product releases, high-resolution digital images and contact information for follow-up questions.